KRyan23/Bragg-Sons/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with text above it "Munsters Most Trusted Painters".
+Underneath there is a Hero Image with text above it "Munster’s Most Trusted Painters".
-        2. The main points are immediately met with the brief description of what the business is reinforced with the puicture of a newly decorated room.
+        2. The main points are immediately met with the brief description of what the business is reinforced with the picture of a newly decorated room.
-        3. The user has three options, scroll down and click the Gallery or the Testimonal page, or scroll down futher and click the call to action button "Get Your Free Quote Today", the link for the Gallery brings them to the gallery page, the link for the Testimonals bring them to the testimonial page and the "Get Your Free Quote Today" brings them to the quote page.
+        3. The user has three options, scroll down and click the Gallery or the Testimonial page, or scroll down further and click the call to action button "Get Your Free Quote Today", the link for the Gallery brings them to the gallery page, the link for the Testimonial’s bring them to the testimonial page and the "Get Your Free Quote Today" brings them to the quote page.

     2. As a First Time Visitor, I want to easily be able to navigate throughout the site to find contact information.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page is and where the user will end up.
-        2. At the bottom of the index,services,about and gallery pages there is a call to action "Top of page" to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        2. At the bottom of the index, services, about and gallery pages there is a call to action "Top of page" to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact and Quote pages, after a form response is submitted, the formdump.codeinstitute.net service displays the values inputed from the user, if this were a prduction site the user would be redirected to a landing page with all the familiar navigation and message to say the response was recieved.
+        3. On the Contact and Quote pages, after a form response is submitted, the formdump.codeinstitute.net service displays the values inputted from the user, if this were a production site the user would be redirected to a landing page with all the familiar navigation and message to say the response was received.

     3. As a First Time Visitor, I want to look for testimonials to understand what people think of their service.

-        1. Once the new visitor lands on the page they are presented with intuitive naviagation on the top right of the page.
+        1. Once the new visitor lands on the page they are presented with intuitive navigation on the top right of the page.
-        2. The user then has 2 ways to reach testimonials, they can select it directly from the navigation or if they scroll down to the Thumbnails picutre of testimonials and click the link here.
+        2. The user then has 2 ways to reach testimonials, they can select it directly from the navigation or if they scroll down to the Thumbnails picture of testimonials and click the link here.
-        3. The user can then review the testimonails here or scroll down to the social media links at the bottom of the page to investigate further.
+        3. The user can then review the testimonials here or scroll down to the social media links at the bottom of the page to investigate further.

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I would like an easy way to get in touch since I have some very specific questions.

         1. The "Contact" page is clearly shown in the navigation menu where the user will be able to choose which method suits them to get in touch.
-        2. The user can choose from 4 different contac methods here.
+        2. The user can choose from 4 different contact methods here.
-        Firstly there is a phone number which when clicked will ask you to make a phone call from your device.
+        Firstly, there is a phone number which when clicked will ask you to make a phone call from your device.
-        Secondly there is a link to send Bragg&sons an email, which when clicked launches your default email appliction on your device.
+        Secondly there is a link to send Bragg&Sons an email, which when clicked launches your default email application on your device.
         Thirdly the Businesses address is listed and when clicked opens up a new tab and the location pinned in google maps.
         Lastly the user can simply fill out the contact form and submit it.
-        3. Finally the Business phone number, address and social media links are consistantly show on the footer of each page.
+        3. Finally the Business phone number, address and social media links are consistently show on the footer of each page.

     2. As a Returning Visitor, I want find out about the services they provide.